John Clarke Lee: Early life

-Lee was born on April 9, 1804 at Tremont Place in Boston, Massachusetts and named after the Rev. John Clarke, D.D.
+Lee was born on April 9, 1804, at Tremont Place in Boston, Massachusetts, and named after the Rev. John Clarke, D.D.
 He was the son of Nathaniel Cabot Lee (1772–1806) and Mary Ann (née Cabot) Lee (1784–1809), who were first cousins.
 After his father's death in Barbados, his mother married Francis Blanchard.
 His mother died at 25, shortly after giving birth to his only sibling, half-sister Elizabeth Cabot Blanchard, who also died young at age 33 in 1842 after becoming the first wife of U.S. Senator Robert Charles Winthrop and having three children.

 His maternal grandparents were Anna (née Clarke) Cabot and Francis Cabot (brother of U.S. Senator George Cabot), who lived in Natchez, Mississippi.
 His paternal grandparents were Capt.
 Joseph Lee and Elizabeth (née Cabot) Lee (daughter of Joseph Cabot and Elizabeth Higginson Cabot).

 After losing his father and mother by the age of five, he went back and forth between Wenham with the family of the Rev. Rufus Anderson and the Pickering family, and Duxbury after the death of his step-father in 1813.
 He also spent time with his great-grandmother, Sarah Pickering Clarke (widow of Capt.
 John Clarke and sister of Col. Timothy Pickering).
 He later went to Salem where he entered the private school of Abiel Chandler and John Brazer Davis, where he prepared for college.
 Lee entered Harvard College in 1819.
 He graduated with the class of 1823 but did not collect his diploma until 1842.

 Career

 After leaving Harvard, Lee studied law under the direction of John Pickering, Esq. but decided to pursue a business career and formed a partnership with John Merrick Jr. Their mercantile business lasted from 1826 to 1830 and towards the end, a third partner, William Sturgis Jr., joined them.
-He later served as a trustee and officer of the Salem Savings Bank, a director of the Exchange Bank and of the Eastern Railraod Corporation and represented Salem in the Massachusetts General Court from 1834 to 1835.
+He later served as a trustee and officer of the Salem Savings Bank, a director of the Exchange Bank and of the Eastern Railroad Corporation and represented Salem in the Massachusetts General Court from 1834 to 1835.

 On May 1, 1848, Lee and merchant George Higginson of Boston established Lee, Higginson & Co. with offices at 47 State Street in Boston.
 Lee's son George joined the firm in November 1848 and was admitted as a partner on April 1, 1853.
 Higginson's son, Henry Lee Higginson, joined the firm as a partner in 1868.